anudariiiaaa/Eat-Your-Veggies/README.md

 2. Open `index.html` in a browser.

 ## Future Plans:
-- Add more visually engaging interactive features.
+- Add more visually engaging interactive features (pixel sprites, more Bitaminds, and mini-games).
 - Expand the veggie guide and recipes section with rich content.

+## Visual & Interactive Notes
+- This site uses an 8-bit inspired theme (fonts and pixel sprites) for an old-school game feel — think Stardew Valley / Pokémon vibes.
+- 'Bitaminds' are a playful, collectible concept that maps vegetables to small 'power-ups' for learning and fun.